Zen64/WarioWorld/README.md

 # WarioWorld
-Documentation on files from the GameCube game Wario World by Treasure Co., Ltd.
+Documentation on files from the GameCube title Wario World by Treasure Co., Ltd. No copyright infringement is intended, this page is purely for educational and research purposes.
 ![t](https://github.com/Zen64/WarioWorld/blob/master/WarioWorld.png?raw=true)